seqeralabs/nf-tower-deployment-aws-marketplace/README.md

 ## Availability

 Nextflow Tower is distributed to customers as a collection of Docker containers available through the Nextflow Tower container registry hosted on the AWS container service.
-These containers are also availible via the AWS Marketplace.
+These containers are also available via the AWS Marketplace.

 ## Configuration